 - A hoarse voice

 Methadone Side Effects Requiring Immediate Medical Attention

 Your body can also become dependent on this drug and other opioids.
 Your brain relies on the pain relief they bring, and you have withdrawal symptoms if you stop taking them suddenly.
-Some people may take methadone with other opioid pain killers, such as oxycodone.
+Some people may take methadone with other opioid painkillers, such as oxycodone.
 High doses or combining methadone with other drugs or painkillers can raise someone’s risk of overdose.
-These painkillers include oxycontin, hydrocodone (Vicodin), or morphine.
+These painkillers include oxycontin, hydrocodone (Vicodin), and morphine.

 Symptoms of Methadone Overdose

 - Slow, shallow breathing, known as respiratory depression

 - Extreme fatigue to the point of being unable to stay awake